 If Send Time Optimization isn't available, your Iterable project doesn't yet have enough historical engagement data to support the Send Time Optimization machine learning models.
 This is common for staging and test projects.

 Specify the maximum number of hours (between 6 and 24) after a campaign triggering event that Send Time Optimization can send the corresponding message.
 Send Time Optimization optimizes send times at a one-hour granularity and sends messages at the top of the hour.

 - If a triggering event specifies a specific send time (

-sendAt), Iterable will not use STO for that send.
+sendAt), Iterable will not use Send Time Optimization for that send.

 - You cannot disable Send Time Optimization after you activate the campaign.